-You now feel the financial freedom from credit card debt after bankruptcy, but you may wondering whether you will be able to access credit again soon.
+You now feel the financial freedom from credit card debt after filing for bankruptcy, but you may wonder whether you will be able to access credit again soon.
 The good news is that many people are able to access credit again.

-Although the Chapter 7 bankruptcy is on your credit report for 10 years and the Chapter 13 bankruptcy remains on your credit report for 7 years, the impact of your score in relations to bankruptcy will fade over time.
+Although the Chapter 7 bankruptcy is on your credit report for 10 years and the Chapter 13 bankruptcy remains on your credit report for 7 years, the impact of your score in relation to bankruptcy will fade over time.
 For example, there are often different time parameters for such actions as getting a house after bankruptcy vs getting a general loan after bankruptcy.
-You may not see those same, stringent guidelines for renting an apartment, but that may be more on a case by case basis.
+You may not see those same, stringent guidelines for renting an apartment, but that may be more on a case-by-case basis.

 You can often start rebuilding your credit soon after bankruptcy to become increasingly attractive to creditors to offer you credit once again.
 The purpose of this article is to:

 - Use a free tool to keep you encourage and manage your credit rebuilding experience

 - Understand What Your Credit Score and Report Looks Like After Bankruptcy

 - New Credit Opportunities to Rebuild Credit After Bankruptcy

 - Other Opportunities to Rebuild Credit After Bankruptcy

 - Show tools that can help you rebuild your credit after bankruptcy and